astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

         `Literal[Foo.X]`, `Literal[Foo.Y]`, `Literal[Foo.Z]` and `Never` are all disjunct,
         and the union `Literal[Foo.X, Foo.Y, Foo.Z] | Never` is exactly equal to the type `Foo`.

-Because a singleton type is equivalent to the union of all of its proper subtypes, for any given singleton type `X` where the only proper subtypes of `X` are `A`, `B` and `C`, `X & ~A == B | C`.
+Because a sealed type is equivalent to the union of all of its proper subtypes, for any given sealed type `X` where the only proper subtypes of `X` are `A`, `B` and `C`, `X & ~A == B | C`.
 To give a Python example:

 ```py